ttsiodras/MandelbrotSSE/README.md

     $ SDL_VIDEODRIVER=dummy src/mandelSSE -b 512 384

+Be mindful of your CPU's thermal throttling if you are benchmarking :-) Note that you can force AVX (-v), SSE (-s) or dumb floating point (-d) to see the speed impact made by our usage of special Intel instructions.

+You can also control:

+- the percentage of pixels actually computed per frame, with option `-p`.
+  If you e.g. pass `-p 0.5`, then 100-0.5 = 99.5% of the pixels will be
+  copied from the previous frame, and only 0.5% will be actually derived through the Mandelbrot computations.
+Amazingly, this is enough for a decent quality fly-through zoom in the fractal.
+  By default, this is set to 0.75.

+- the number of Mandelbrot iterations (option `-i`).
+By default this is set to 2048 to allow for decent zoom levels, but if you want to see insane speeds, set this to something low, like 128; and disable the frame limiter; i.e. use `-f 0 -i 128`.

 WHAT IS THIS, AGAIN?
 ====================

+Long story.

 When I got my hands on an SSE enabled processor (an Athlon-XP, back in 2002), I wanted to try out SSE programming...
 And over the better part of a weekend,